Njengah/wp-category-media/README.md

 3. You will see a new option to upload an image for that category.
 Click **Add Image** and choose your image from the media library or upload a new one.
 4. Save your changes, and the image will be displayed wherever categories are shown on your site.

+5. To display multiple categories with category images use the shortcode

 ## Customization

 You can customize how category images are displayed by adjusting your theme's CSS or using built-in WordPress hooks to fit your needs.